 It depends.
 Although most personal injury cases settle, some cases go to trial.
 When it comes to securing just compensation for your injuries, you need to approach your case with a long-term perspective.
 While it would be nice to settle quickly for maximum compensation – and this will absolutely be our primary goal – if the insurance companies are unwilling to offer a fair settlement, you may need to be prepared to take your case to court.

 At Smith & Holder, PLLC, our Gulfport car accident attorneys help accident victims and their families win the financial compensation they deserve.
-We are experienced lawyers who are passionate about helping people stand up for their rights, and we take a thorough, creative, and detail-oriented approach to every case we handle.
+We are experienced Gulfport auto accident lawyers who are passionate about helping people stand up for their rights, and we take a thorough, creative, and detail-oriented approach to every case we handle.
 Whether you are entitled to compensation for your current and future losses or you need help seeking justice after the death of a loved one, we are here for you when you need us.
 And you can rest assured knowing that we only have your best interests in mind.
+Contact us today.

-Your Trusted Car Accident Law Firm
+Your Trusted Gulfport Car Accident Lawyers

 Experienced Representation for All Types of Car Accident Claims